Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 # D20 Tests

 When the outcome of an action is uncertain, the game uses a d20 roll to determine success or failure.
-These rolls are called **D20 Tests**, and they come in three kinds: attack rolls – which are rolled against the target's **Armour Class** (**AC**), :d20-check:**Ability Check** – which are rolled against the check's Difficulty Class (DC), and :d20-save:**Saving Throws** – which are rolled against a save DC.
+These rolls are called **D20 Tests**, and they come in three kinds:

+- :d20-attack: **Attack Rolls** --> rolled against the target's *AC*
+- :d20-check: **Ability Check** –-> rolled against the check's Difficulty Class (DC)
+- :d20-save: **Saving Throws** –-> rolled against a Save DC.

 They follow these steps:

 1. **Roll a 1d20.** You always want to roll high.
-If the roll has :d20-adv: Advantage or :d20-disadv: Disadvantage, you roll two d20s, but you use the number from only one of them–the higher once if you have :d20-adv: Advantage or the lower one if you have :d20-disadv: Disdvantage.
+If the roll has :d20-adv: **Advantage** or :d20-disadv: **Disadvantage**, you roll two d20s, but you use the number from only one of them–the higher once if you have :d20-adv: **Advantage** or the lower one if you have :d20-disadv: **Disdvantage**.

 2. **Add Modifiers.** Add these modifiers to the number rolled on the d20:

-- **The Relevant Ability Modifier.** This chapter and the rules glossary explain which ability modifiers to use for various D20 Tests.
+    - ***The Relevant Ability Modifier.*** This chapter and the rules glossary explain which ability modifiers to use for various D20 Tests.
-- **Your Proficiency Bonus If Relevant.** Each creature has a Proficiency Bonys, a number added when making a D20 Test that uses something such as a skill, in which the creature has prodiciency.
+    - ***Your Proficiency Bonus If Relevant.*** Each creature has a Proficiency Bonys, a number added when making a D20 Test that uses something such as a skill, in which the creature has prodiciency.
-- **Circumstantial Bonuses and Penalties.** A class feature, a spell, or another rule might give a bonus or penalty to the die roll.
+    - ***Circumstantial Bonuses and Penalties.*** A class feature, a spell, or another rule might give a bonus or penalty to the die roll.

 3. **Compare the Total to a Target Number.** If the total of the d20 and its modifiers **equals** or **exceeds** the target humber, the D20 Test succeeds.
 Otherwise, it fails.
 The Dungeon Master determines the target number and tells players whenever their roll are successfull.
 The target number for an Ability Check or a Saving Throw is called a Difficulty Class (Dc).
 The number for an Attack Roll is called an Armour Class (AC), which appears on a character sheet or in a stat block.